Being accused of going through a red light, or contravening traffic signs or road markings, are becoming increasingly common offences.

 If found guilty of a traffic sign, road markings or traffic light offence, you could face a fine and penalty points on your driving licence.

-With Just Motor Law you have access to a specialist team of solicitors who will guide you through the complexities of the law.
+With our Motor Law team you have access to a specialist team of solicitors who will guide you through the complexities of the law.
 Our aim is simple; to establish a defence and save your driving licence.

 Traffic signs or devices provide warnings and/or information on our roads.
 Rules and regulations are in place to ensure the safety of road users.
 If these regulations are contravened you could find yourself being prosecuted for an offence.